Orosur Mining Inc Announces Exercise of Warrants

-Following Admission, the Company's new issued share capital will comprise 256,158,737 Common Shares.
-This share figure includes the shares to be admitted on 30th December 2024 as announced on 19th December 2024.
+Following Admission, the Company's new issued share capital will comprise 261,091,330 Common Shares.
+This share figure includes the shares admitted earlier today as a result of the placing announced on 19th December and the shares to be admitted on 3rd January following the Exercise of Warrants as announced on 24 December 2024.
 When calculating voting rights, shareholders should use this figure as the denominator for the calculations by which they will determine if they are required to notify their interest in, or a change in their interest in, the share capital of the Company under the FCA's Disclosure and Transparency Rules.

 For further information, visit www.orosur.ca, follow on X @orosurm or please contact: